minhd-vu/USRP-2020/README.md

 By making this decision, I am trying to streamline the process.
 I am trying to make the deadline of the project along with ease the learning curve that comes with game development.
 I created the Unity project (on version 2019.3.15f) and I chose to the Universal Render Pipeline because I wanted to the project to be viewable by a large audience.
 I plan on deploying to both web and desktop so by keeping that in mind, I knew the extra features of the High Definition Render Pipeline were unnecessary.
+I have also watched and outlined the keypoints and concepts from the videos.
+I will review these during Week 2 when implementing the procedurally generated planets.